Withholding for Pension Administrators

 - If the recipient was born in 1946 or after, withhold on all taxable pension distributions at 4.25 percent.

-Recipients born between January 1, 1946 and December 31, 1952 who receive pension or retirement benefits from employment with a governmental agency that was not covered by the federal Social Security Act (SSA) are entitled to a greater retirement/pension deduction or Michigan Standard Deduction.
+Recipients born between January 1, 1946 and December 31, 1952 and recipients born after 1945 who were retired on January 1, 2013 who receive qualified pension or retirement benefits from employment with a governmental agency that was not covered by the federal Social Security Act (SSA) are entitled to a greater retirement/pension deduction or Michigan Standard Deduction.
 Employment that is not covered by the SSA is employment where the worker did not pay Social Security taxes and is not eligible for Social Security benefits based on that employment.
 Almost all employment is covered by the federal SSA.
 The most common instances of pension and retirement benefits from employment that is not covered by Social Security are police and firefighter retirees, some federal retirees covered under the Civil Service Retirement System and hired prior to 1984, and a small number of other state and local government retirees.

 The deduction limit is increased by $15,000 for each recipient with benefits due to qualified employment that was exempt from the SSA.
 The limits for the Michigan standard deduction or the deduction for pension and retirement benefits are as follows: